truemagic-coder/solana-agent-kit/README.md

 * Solana - Interact with the Solana blockchain ecosystem using AgentiPy
 * Internet Search - Search the internet in real-time using Perplexity or OpenAI
 * MCP - Interface with any MCP server via its SSE URL - Zapier is supported
+* Image Generation - Generate images with the latest OpenAI model with uploading to S3 compatible storage

 ## 📦 Installation